gravito-framework/gravito/docs/en/guide/monitor.md

 > `@gravito/monitor` provides comprehensive observability for your application, supporting Prometheus, OpenTelemetry, and Kubernetes-style health checks.

+## Beta Notes

+For 1.0.0-beta, observability focuses on fast startup and low-overhead runtime metrics in Bun.
+Health checks, metrics, and tracing are enabled as opt-in features so production setups can stay lean.

 ## Health Checks

 Built-in `/healthz` and `/readyz` endpoints, perfect for cloud-native environments.